Presidential transition of Ronald Reagan: Pre-election developments

 Early discussions of plans for a presidential transition for Reagan were begun in late 1979.

 More substantive planning for a potential presidential transition by Reagan began in the Spring of 1980, substantially before the Republican National Convention was held.
-Reagan's transition planning began even earlier than the previous Carter transition had.
+Reagan's transition planning began even earlier than that of the previous Carter transition.
 The transition planning started with task forces to shape Reagan's potential administration's foreign policy and budget policies.
 This pre-election transition effort began with 70 staffers, but would grow to 132 staffers.
-Outside think tanks such as the Heritage Foundation contributed to the policy efforts.
+Outside think tanks such as The Heritage Foundation contributed to the policy efforts.

 The pre-election transition planning effort was overseen by Pendleton James.
 In this role, James kept a generally low public profile, and avoided media.
 He also kept positive relations with Reagan's campaign team.
 He had been approached by Reagan campaign figure Edwin Meese in the fall of 1979 about planning for how to assemble a potential presidential administration for Reagan.
 Meese himself had previously done some research into the logistics of a presidential transition during Reagan's previous 1976 presidential campaign, having even had conversations about it with people who had previously worked for Richard Nixon and Gerald Ford.
 Helene von Damm acted as James' deputy in overseeing the pre-election transition planning effort.

 By September 1980, Reagan associates had formed a Presidential Transition Trust to collect contributions to finance a transition effort that would search for candidates to fill key positions in a Reagan administration.
 Lawyers of the Federal Election Commission, in September, drafted an advisory opinion that stated that, so long as the transition trust was "completely separate" from Reagan's campaign committee and funds raised by the trust did not go towards assisting in Reagan's election, such a trust would be allowed to operate outside of campaign finance laws that limited individual contributions to $1,000 (and Political Action Committee contributions to $5,0000).
 The trust opted to voluntarily limit contributions to a maximum of $5,000 per individual.

 It was in September that the existence of this planning effort became public knowledge, with the New York Times reporting on it in mid-September.

 In 1987, historian Carl M. Brauer described Reagan's pre-election transition planning effort as "modest in scope, and clandestine in style".
 The effort rented office space in Alexandria, Virginia, which had coincidentally been previously rented by the Republican presidential primary campaign of Reagan's running mate George H. W. Bush.
 It focused on identifying positions which the president had the authority to appoint individuals to, and created lists of prospective candidates for positions.